guidance-ai/guidance/README.md

 ```
 <img width="52" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/df649320-ec8e-468a-bb2f-e1994f16c9b6"><br>

 While problematic enough for normal prompts, these problems would be a disaster in the kinds of prompts we wrote in this readme, where there is interleaving of prompting and generation happening multiple times (and thus multiple opportunities for problems).
-This is why `guidance` implements [token healing](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38), a feature that deals with prompt boundaries automatically, allowing users to just think in terms of **text** rather than tokens.
+This is why `{guidance}` implements [token healing](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38), a feature that deals with prompt boundaries automatically, allowing users to just think in terms of **text** rather than tokens.
 For example:

 ```python
 from guidance import models